sam0x17/secrets.cr/README.md

 Secrets.register(:shared) # => returns false as we haven't saved shared secrets
 ```

-Note: each time you `save` an secret store, you will get differing file
+Note: each time you `save` a secrets store, you will get differing file
 contents even if no secrets have been added, removed, or changed.
 This is
 a security feature and the result of us using nonces.